9 year old girl

 Started on Propranolol titrated dose 1mg/kg since then,

-After one year she again had another episode of hemetemesis and was controlled with blood transfusion and Octreotide.
+year she again had another episode of hemetemesis and was controlled with blood transfusion and Octreotide.

 Repeat scopy showed Gr 2 ,3 Esophageal varices.